blue-sky-r/mpv/scripts/README.md

 Activate TV out on mpv player startup and deactivate TV out on mpv player shutdown.
 The script executes fully configurable shell sequences (e.g. xrandr on linux).
 The scripts are conditionaly executed based on the result of "test" script.
-This way the TV out is not activated in case of disconnected TV etc. The scripts can be used also for activating ambient lighting while watching TV etc ...
+This way the TV out is not activated in the case of disconnected TV etc. The scripts can also be used for activating ambient lighting while watching TV etc ...

 Configurable options:
-* test ... check if TV is connected (iest if result is non empty, exitcode 0; default "xrandr | grep 'VGA1 connected'")
+* test ... check if TV is connected (test if result is non empty, exitcode 0; default "xrandr | grep 'VGA1 connected'")
 * on   ... executed once on mpv player startup  (TV ON;  default 'xrandr --output LVDS1 --off && xrandr --output VGA1 --mode 720x400 --output TV1 --auto')
 * off  ... executed once on mpv player shutdown (TV OFF; default 'xrandr --output LVDS1 --auto')